 It was also here that I fell in love with the most beautiful home I have ever seen in my life, all because it was covered in my favorite Mediterranean flowers called Bougainvillea’s.
 I could not get enough of this part of the palace.

 After it cooled down a bit, we went back into town for an evening stroll and dinner.
 We randomly sat down at a restaurant packed into a tiny corner of possibly another gate.
 Unfortunately, I didn’t write down the name of the restaurant, but we tried more traditional foods, this time influenced from Bosnia.
 I tried a Stuffed Grilled Pljeskavica with potato wedges.
 This was pretty much a hamburger patty stuffed with cheese and ham, kind of like a cordon bleu.
-Hans tried a more traditional dish called Grilled ćevapčići which is minced meat in the form of a sauasage.
-Both were amazing!
+Hans tried a more traditional dish called Grilled ćevapčići which is minced meat in the form of a sausage.
+Both were amazing and were some of best traditional meals in Croatia!

 The area near where we ate we also very beautiful.
 It seemed like it was another main square within the palace where there were restaurants and cafes all around.
 I found one corner of this area stunning with the green wooden window shutters adding a bit of color to the town.

-Afterwards, we headed down to the Riva harbor and walked along the shore.
 Here tons of fisherman’s boats were docked, there were benches everywhere lined with palm trees for people to sit and enjoy the atmosphere.
 I was excited to come to Split specifically for the palm trees as I haven’t seen palm trees since I left California.
 It almost felt like home.
 We walked a bit further down along the docks and found a great point for a picture over the entire town lit up by night.
-It was the perfect way to end a day in Split.
+It was the perfect way to end a day in Split and seemed to be the best thing to do in Split at night!

 Excursions You Should Know About BEFORE visiting Split!: